DevOpsBootcamp/website/source/dns.rst

 MX Records
 ~~~~~~~~~~

+    The ``MX`` record is for tracking mail servers.

 .. ifnotslides::

-    The ``MX`` record is for tracking mail servers.
-When you send an email to
+    When you send an email to *someuser@example.org* the mail program does a
-    *someuser@example.org* the mail program does a lookup for the MX record of
+    lookup for the MX record of example.org.
+Multiple MX records can have
-    example.org.

-    Multiple MX records can have seperate priority (in this example they are
-    all the same).
+    separate priority (in this example they are all the same).

 ::